atrsoftgmbh/atrshmlog/readme.txt

 This module is a high performance logging solution.

-It uses the tick counter of the CPU, so taking a timestamp is done in nanosecs compared to the ususal things of your OS that takes several hundrets...
+It uses the tick counter of the CPU, so taking a timestamp is done in nanosecs compared to the usual things of your OS that takes several hundrets of them...

 The log is done in alternating or ring buffer usage way, so you are not slowed down if a buffer is full.